 Elective Clinical Rotations

-Students select elective clinical rotations from one of the general categories listed below.
+Students select elective clinical rotations from one of the following general categories.
 Subspecialties for the clinical rotations are included under each general category.
 Registration in the subspecialty area may vary based on availability from year to year.

 ---|---|---|